lowlighter/metrics/README.md

 ### 6. (optional) Setup as service on your instance

-To ensure that your instance will be restarted in case of reboots or crashs, you should setup it as a service.
+To ensure that your instance will restart if it reboots or crashes, you should set it up as a service.
-This is described below for linux-like systems which supports *systemd*.
+This is described below for Linux-like systems which support *systemd*.

 Create a new service file `/etc/systemd/system/github_metrics.service` and paste the following after editing paths inside: